Geometric interpretation for exact triangles consisting of projectively flat bundles on higher dimensional complex tori: Holomorphic vector bundles and affine Lagrangian submanifolds with unitary local systems

-$\check{T}^{2n}$ is isomorphic to $\mathbb{C}^n/L=\mathbb{C}^n/2\pi (\mathbb{Z}^n \oplus T\mathbb{Z}^n)$.
+Sometimes we regard the $n$-dimensional complex torus $T^{2n}_{J=T}$ as a $2n$-dimensional real torus $\mathbb{R}^{2n}/2\pi \mathbb{Z}^{2n}$.
 In this paper, we further assume that $T$ is a non-singular matrix.
-Actually, in our setting described below, the mirror partner of $\check{T}^{2n}$ turns not to exist if det$T=0$.
-However, we can avoid this problem and discuss the homological mirror symmetry even if det$T=0$ by modifying the definition of the mirror partner of $\check{T}^{2n}$ and a class of holomorphic vector bundles which we treat.
-This fact will be discussed in \cite{kazushi2}.
+Actually, in our setting described below, the mirror partner of $T^{2n}_{J=T}$ does not exist if det$T=0$.
+However, we can avoid this problem and discuss the homological mirror symmetry even if det$T=0$ by modifying the definition of the mirror partner of $T^{2n}_{J=T}$ and a class of holomorphic vector bundles which we treat.
+This fact is discussed in \cite{kazushi2}.
+We fix an $\varepsilon >0$ small enough and let